 What is debt financing for startups?

-Types of debt financing options under the lens
+Types of debt financing for startups explained

 Just as every startup is unique, so are their financial needs.
 Luckily, debt financing offers a diverse range of options to cater to those specific requirements.
-Let's take a closer look at some of the most common types of debt financing available to startups:
+Let's take a closer look at some of the most common types of debt financing available to startups.

 Bank loans

-• Traditional term loans: These are the standard loans.
+- Traditional term loans: These are the standard loans.
 A startup borrows a fixed amount of money and repays it with a fixed interest rate over a set period.
 They are a reliable option for funding significant investments like real estate.

-• Small business administration (SBA) loans: These loans are backed by the U.S. government and are specifically designed for small businesses and startups.
 SBA loans generally have more favorable terms, such as lower interest rates and longer repayment periods, making them a popular choice for businesses that qualify.

 Lines of credit